bernwang/latte/README.md

 4. To draw a bounding box, simply hold your mouse down and drag across the screen.
 5. To *export* your bounding boxes, click on the "save" button to the top-left.

+# Controls
+## "3D move" mode
+1. click and hold to drag around the point cloud

 # Lidar Format
 This version of the app assumes the lidar data to be stored in a binary float matrix (.bin extension).
 Each column is a point, where the rows are in the following order: x, y, z, and intensity (little endian).